 (k) Violation of Confidentiality in Mediation.
-An allegation regarding a violation of the confidentiality provisions may be made by a party in a mediation to the mediator during the mediation period and, if not resolved by agreement in mediation, to a Hearing Officer during proceedings brought under Section 405 of the Act.
+An allegation regarding a violation to the mediator during the mediation period and, if not resolved by agreement in mediation, to a Hearing Officer during proceedings brought under Section 405 of the Act.

-§ 2.05 Election of Proceeding.
+§2.05 Election of Proceeding.